-Earth/Environmental Science (ES)
+Environmental Science and Sustainability (ES)

 All courses serving as prerequisites in the School of Science, Engineering and Technology must be completed with a “C” or better in order to advance to the next sequenced course.